A fun and thrilling read about climate change, suitable for primary school kids. Available in English and Irish - just click on the ebook

 A well-intentioned nitwit Guzzler still has a lot to learn about reducing energy waste.

 This illustrated story book will take children on a fast paced adventure.
 Readers will learn about sustainable energy while following the action to see if the villains or heroes will triumph!

 Each of the Super Energy Activists has their own individual expertise from technology to nature.
 These can be used to inspire children to take their own energy actions at home or in school.

 This book has been written by Lucinda Jacob and illustrated by Alan Nolan for SEAI and edited by Dr Orla Kelly from DCU, St Patrick’s College.
 It's jam-packed with colourful images and characters to engage and interest children in alignment with the primary curriculum.

 Join our virtual workshop with Illustrator Alan Nolan, based on the adventure storybook ‘Climate SOS’.

-School teachers can order a hard copy of the book for their class by emailing email@example.com or borrow a school set (30 copies) from your local library.
+School teachers can order a hard copy of the book in English or Irish for their class by emailing email@example.com or borrow a school set (30 copies) from your local library.
 Parents and kids can also borrow their own copy from one of our listed libraries.
 Please download the list to see which libraries are stocking the book.See participating libraries